Best Online Master’s Degrees in: Real Estate

 - Real Estate Development Analysis.
 Addresses the financial aspects of real estate and the role a developer has in the development process, including applying accurate marketplace information and directing specialists in project coordination.
 In addition, students also explore risk management strategies developers use.

 Students in real estate graduate programs can expect to complete group projects where they collaborate on real estate plans regarding development, financing, and management.
 They may have to complete a capstone project independently where they solve a specific real estate challenge.
 In addition, some programs require students to participate in a professional internship where they will receive on-the-job training in an organizational setting.

 With this type of graduate degree, one can pursue a career in the real estate industry developing, managing, and marketing commercial and residential properties.
 Students leave the program with the knowledge necessary to make informed decisions in the real estate market, guide clients in real estate deals, estimate the value of property, and manage the development of various types of properties.
 A master’s degree in real estate can help one enter or advance in various real estate positions, including real estate brokers and sales agents, real estate managers, and real property assessors.

 According to the U.S. Bureau of Labor Statistics, by 2020 the employment of real estate brokers and sales agents, is projected to increase by 11%, employment of real property assessors by 7%, and employment of property, real estate, and community association managers is projected to grow by 6%.
-In terms of median annual salaries, the BLS reports that in May 2010 real estate brokers and sales agents earned $42,680, real property assessors
+In terms of median annual salaries, the BLS reports that real estate brokers and sales agents earned $42,680, real property assessors

 earned $48,500, and property, real estate, and community association managers earned the most at $51,480.
 But even though holding a graduate degree can increase your employability and salary, one must keep in mind that these projections are not guarantees, as job availability and salary often depends on factors like experience, location, education level, economic conditions, and more.